bioinfo-arctic/FSK2053/Spring_2024/scripts/phylogenetics_24424.md

 ## 1. Install or load R packages

-Some of the packages (phangorn, msa, ape, ggplot2 and bios2mds) can be directly downloadable from R studio “packages” tab. ggplot2 might have been already there from data science part.
+Some of the packages (phangorn, ape, ggplot2 and bios2mds) can be directly downloadable from R studio “packages” tab. ggplot2 might have been already there from data science part.
 However, **msa package** and **ggmsa** needs to be downloaded using **Bioconductor**.
 Type ***“msa r package”*** in google and find relevant bioconductor package.
 Read relevant information about how to download msa.
 First you may need to download package downloader called **bioconductor**.
-If you have issues with bios2mds package,  then download .tar.gz file from here: https://cran.r-project.org/web/packages/bios2mds/index.html and untar it.
-Then upload
+If you have issues with bios2mds package installation, then download .tar.gz file from here: https://cran.r-project.org/web/packages/bios2mds/index.html and untar it.
+Then upload the file export_fast.R into and run the fucion.
+Ir will be avilable for use.

 ```
 if (!require("BiocManager", quietly = TRUE))